 When we were kids, people always seemed to be asking us what we wanted to be when we grew up.
-As we get older, we realize there are more jobs out there than the ten we knew about, and also that we might not find our dream job.
-These are some of the ways we can practice intentional contentment and grow throughout our lives even while working a job that doesn’t feel fulfilling.
+As we get older, we realize there are more jobs out there than the ten we knew about.
+We might not even find our dream job – much less get it.
+Here’s how we can practice intentional contentment even while working a job that doesn’t feel fulfilling.

 Why Do We Believe in Dream Jobs?

 I view the search for a “dream job” the same way that I view searching for “The One.”
-Of course, there are examples of people out there who have found a job that makes them happy and people who have found love with a truly committed partner.
-However, at the foundation of every dream-come-true scenario, you’ll find hard work and diligence.
-No dream job is acquired without making a series of important decisions and sacrifices, and no loving relationship is sustained without intentional communication and humility.
+Of course, there are examples of people out there who have found a job that makes them happy.

 5 Ways to Practice Being Content in Your Current Job